prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/product-definition/coupling/index.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 400
 ---

 {{% callout note %}}
-Before reading this implementation guideline, it is recommended to read the guideline about the [wiring]({{< relref "../../elog-layers/wiring" >}}) first.
+Before reading this implementation guideline, it is recommended to read the guideline about [wiring](../../elog-layers/wiring) first.
 {{% /callout %}}

 ## Coupling

 {{< figure src="mating_specification.jpg" title="Mating Specification" numbered="true" lightbox="true">}}

-In the VEC the coupling / mating can be used to connect the harness side to another harness (in the case of an inliner) or to an ECU.
+In the VEC, coupling/mating can be used to connect the harness side to another harness (in the case of an inliner) or to an ECU.
 The figure above shows a simplified example of the connection between an ECU (highlighted in orange) and a wiring connection (highlighted in blue).
-The {{< vec-class MatingPoint >}} simply connects the two {{< vec-class TerminalRole >}}s on each side.
-This method is used for example in a wiring definition, where the concrete connector is not yet known.
-For this reason this example omits the geometric aspects of a coupling (connector housing, slots, cavities).
+The {{< vec-class MatingPoint >}} class simply connects the two {{< vec-class TerminalRole >}}s on each side.
+This method is used, for example, in a wiring definition where the concrete connector is not yet known.
+For this reason, this example omits the geometric aspects of a coupling (connector housing, slots, cavities).

-### Coupling with given geometrical information
+### Coupling with Provided Geometrical Information

 {{< figure src="coupling_specification.jpg" title="Coupling Specification" numbered="true" lightbox="true">}}

-When information about the geometrical circumstances are given or at least the final part number is known, the coupling of a connector to another connector or an EEComponent can be done by simply using the {{< vec-class CouplingPoint >}} w/o any underlying constructions (like in the example above).
-The reference of the first and second connector is sufficient to specify the coupling.
-This requires that both sides have matching physical properties e.g. size, shape or a coding and the process defines surrounding conditions like the numbering of cavities.
-And of course, this gemetrical way of coupling can be combined with the electrical one explained the section above.
+When information about the geometrical circumstances is given or at least the final part number is known, the geometric coupling of a connector to another connector or an EEComponent can be done by using the {{< vec-class CouplingPoint >}} class with its underlying constructions.
+Specifying the reference of the first and second connector is sufficient to define the coupling.
+This requires that both sides have matching physical properties, such as size, shape, or coding.
+One level below the {{< vec-class CouplingPoint >}} class, you have the ability to define a {{< vec-class SlotCoupling >}} to name the slot on one side and the other.
+Additionally, a {{< vec-class CavityCoupling >}} can be used to couple cavities.
+A complete example can be found in the listing below.

 {{% callout note %}}
-Becaus the usage of {{< vec-class SlotCoupling >}} and {{< vec-class CavityCoupling >}} is optional, the information about the facing cavities must be given by the process.
-For examlpe the counting starts at the top left cavity and goes down row by row to the bottom rigth one.
+Since the usage of {{< vec-class SlotCoupling >}} and {{< vec-class CavityCoupling >}} is optional, it is allowed to define coupling points without any underlying constructions.
+This can be done when this information is not yet known or when the implementation of the VEC needs to be minimized.
+In this case, the information about the facing slots and cavities must be provided by the process, such as the numbering of cavities (cavity '1' in the top-left corner).
 {{% /callout %}}

-If this is not given, the {{< vec-class CouplingPoint >}} has the ability to define a {{< vec-class SlotCoupling >}} to name the slot from the one and the other side.
-And (if necessary) a {{< vec-class CavityCoupling >}} can be used to couple cavities if the numbering is not matching at all.
-A full example can be found in the listing below:

 ```xml
 <Specification xsi:type="vec:CompositionSpecification" id="id_composition_1">